-- 30. In 2011 it was agreed that, where the stock assessment of C. gunnari in Division 58.5.2 indicated a stock biomass of less than 1 000 tonnes, or where the decision rules indicated a catch limit of less than 100 tonnes, a commercial catch limit would not be set.
-Instead, a 30 tonne combined research and by-catch limit would apply, which would allow the annual trawl survey to continue to allow monitoring the stock, and accommodate the incidental catch of C. gunnari that may occur in the D. eleginoides trawl fishery in this division. - 31.
-The limits on the fishery for C. gunnari in Division 58.5.2 are defined in CM 42-02 and are summarised in Table 7.
+30. In 2011 it was agreed that, where the stock assessment of C. gunnari in Division 58.5.2 indicated a stock biomass of less than 1 000 tonnes, or where the decision rules indicated a catch limit of less than 100 tonnes, a commercial catch limit would not be set.
+Instead, a 30 tonne combined research and by-catch limit would apply, which would allow the annual trawl survey to continue to allow monitoring the stock, and accommodate the incidental catch of C. gunnari that may occur in the D. eleginoides trawl fishery in this division.

-Table 7: Limits on the fishery for Champsocephalus gunnari in Division 58.5.2 in force (CM 42-02).
+31. The limits on the fishery for C. gunnari in Division 58.5.2 are defined in CM 42-02 and are summarised in Table 7.

-Element Limits in force Access (gear) Trawling only Access (area) Definition of area open for fishing Chart illustrating area open (Annex 42-02/A) Catch limit 309 tonnes Move-on rule Move on if >100 kg Champsocephalus gunnari caught of which >10% by number are less than minimum size (24 cm) Season 1 December to 30 November By-catch By-catch rates as in CM 33-02 to apply: Channichthys rhinoceratus <150 tonnes, Lepidonotothen squamifrons <80 tonnes, Macrourus spp. <360 tonnes and skates and rays <120 tonnes Mitigation In accordance with CM 25-03, minimisation of risk of the incidental mortality of seabirds and marine mammals Observers Each vessel to carry at least one CCAMLR scientific observer and may include one additional scientific observer Data Ten-day reporting system as in Annex 42-02/B Monthly fine-scale reporting system as in Annex 42-02/B on haul-by-haul basis Fine-scale reporting system as in Annex 42-02/B. Reported in accordance with the Scheme of International Scientific Observation
+Element Limits in force Access (gear) Trawling only Access (area) Definition of area open for fishing Chart illustrating area open (Annex 42-02/A) Catch limit 2017 - 561 tonnes and 2018 - 402 tonnes Move-on rule Move on if >100 kg Champsocephalus gunnari caught of which >10% by number are less than minimum size (24 cm) Season 1 December to 30 November By-catch Fishing shall cease if the by-catch limit of any species, as set out in CM 33-02, is reached: Channichthys rhinoceratus 1 663 tonnes Lepidonotothen squamifrons 80 tonnes Macrourus carinatus and M. holotrachys 360 tonnes Macrourus caml and M. whitsoni 409 tonnes Skates and rays 120 tonnes